AIMBE Public Policy Institute bridges science with policy

 Graduate students Carolyn Chlebeck, Patrick Muljadi, Monideepa Chatterjee, and Regan Stephenson joined forces to attend the AIMBE Public Policy Institute in Washington DC on October 29-30, 2018.
-Cornell BEST Program* supported their shared interest to connect their work to the funding sources that enable it, as well as the research’s impact to greater science policy, the community, and the changing research landscape.
+Cornell ‘s Careers Beyond Academia Create Your Own Activity supported their shared interest to connect their work to the funding sources that enable it, as well as the research’s impact to greater science policy, the community, and the changing research landscape.
 Through meetings with invited speakers of varying backgrounds, they gained an understanding of potential career paths in government, industry, and NGOs.

 See what they learned and feedback about their experience: